UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

 - 1.6.
 Semantic errors
 - 1.9.
 The first program

 Then in section 1.12, do exercises 1 to and including 5.
-For your convenience, the questions are copy-pasted below:
+For your convenience,
+the questions are copy-pasted below:

-!!! question "1.12.1"
+#### Exercise 1.1: Question 1.12.1

 Write an English sentence with understandable semantics but incorrect syntax.
 Write another English sentence which has correct syntax but has semantic errors.

 ???- question "Answer"